ibm-cloud-docs/appid/app-to-app.md

     ```
     {: codeblock}

-  * From the {{site.data.keyword.appid_short_notm}} authorization server. **Note**: The `oauthServerUrl` in the request is obtained when you register your application.
+  * From the {{site.data.keyword.appid_short_notm}} authorization server.

+    The `oauthServerUrl` in the request is obtained when you register your application.
 If you registered your app with the management APIs, the server URL is in the response body.
 If you registered your app by binding it with the IBM Cloud console, the URL can be found in your VCAP_SERVICES JSON object or through your Kubernetes secrets.
+    {: note}

     ```
     var request = require('request');